You may have heard about the Piotroski F-Score but do you believe it can improve your investment returns? If not keep reading, you will be surprised.

 Piotroski F-Score with other ratios improved returns over 200%

 We also tested the Piotroski F-Score with 13 other ratios and indicators to see if it could increase returns.

-For every strategy we tested, if you combined the F-Score with another ratio it would have given you a lot higher returns.
+For every strategy we tested, if you added the F-Score to any other ratio it would have given you a lot higher returns.

 The following table shows you how much the return of the stand-alone strategies were improved by selecting only companies with a good Piotroski F-Score (value of 8 or 9).

 Returns increased substantially with the Piotroski F-Score